-We compute our provision for income taxes by applying the estimated annual effective tax rate to year-to-date income from recurring operations and adjust the provision for discrete tax items recorded in the period.
+The Company computes its provision for income taxes by applying the estimated annual effective tax rate to year-to-date income from recurring operations and adjust the provision for discrete tax items recorded in the period.

 There has historically been no federal or state provision for income taxes because the Company has incurred operating losses and maintains a full valuation allowance against its net deferred tax assets.
-For the three months ended March 31, 2022 and 2021, the Company recognized no provision for income taxes consistent with the losses incurred and the valuation allowance against the deferred tax assets.
+For the three and six months ended June 30, 2022 and 2021, the Company recognized no provision for income taxes consistent with the losses incurred and the valuation allowance against the deferred tax assets.